-There are various drugs used in the treatment of myelofibrosis, and many of them have very different approaches to slowing the disease process and/or controlling the effects of the disease.
-With any drugs, side effects will likely exist; your doctor or nurse should review these with you before starting.
+There are various drugs used in the treatment of myelofibrosis.
+Many of them have very different ways of slowing the disease and/or controlling its effects.
+Side effects are likely with any drugs.
+Your doctor or nurse should review these with you before starting.

 Chemotherapy - These are drugs that kill cancer cells that divide rapidly.
-These agents also attack other fast growing cells in the body, such as nails and hair and may cause other more serious side effects.
+These agents also attack other fast-growing cells in the body, such as nails and hair.
+They may cause other more serious side effects.
 These drugs may be given by mouth (orally) or into the vein (intravenously).

-- Janus-associated kinase (JAK) inhibitor This class of drug inhibits enzymes called "JAK1" and "JAK2", which are involved in regulating blood.
-It is important to note that JAK inhibitors work in both patients that have a JAK mutation and those that do not have a JAK mutation.
-The JAK inhibitor is the first FDA approved therapy for patients with MF.
-Their focus is to treat and lessen some of the symptoms of MF, including an enlarged spleen, night sweats, itching, and bone or muscle pain.
-An increased risk of bleeding and infection may occur as may bruising, dizziness and headaches. - Immunomodulators (IMiDs) The drugs in this class work against cancer cells by affecting the functions of the immune system.
+- Janus-associated kinase (JAK) inhibitor These drugs target "JAK1" and/or "JAK2," which are genes involved in regulating blood.
+JAK inhibitors work in people with or without a JAK mutation.
+They treat some of the symptoms of MF, including an enlarged spleen, night sweats, itching, and bone or muscle pain.
+Side effects include an increased risk of bleeding and infection, bruising, dizziness and headaches.
+Some patients may have nausea, vomiting, or diarrhea. - Immunomodulators (IMiDs) These drugs work against cancer cells by affecting the immune system.
 Certain immunomodulators are used to treat MF patients for anemia.
-Another immunomodulator has been used to treat an enlarged spleen, bone pain and high platelet count in selected MF patients.
-Other immunomodulators are under study in clinical trials. - Androgen therapy These drugs are synthetic forms of male hormones, and can promote red blood cell production.
+Another has been used to treat an enlarged spleen, bone pain, and high platelet count in some MF patients.
+Others are under study in clinical trials. - Androgen therapy These drugs are synthetic forms of male hormones.
+They can promote red blood cell production.
 They are used to relieve the symptoms of severe anemia in MF patients.
-These drugs can be toxic to the liver, and, therefore, require close monitoring of liver functions through blood tests and ultrasound.
+These drugs can be toxic to the liver.
+They require close monitoring of liver functions through blood tests and ultrasound.
 They may also cause facial hair growth and other masculinizing effects in women.

 - Recombinant erythropoietin This treatment helps regulate red blood cell production.
-It is given by intramuscular (into the muscle) or subcutaneous (under the skin) injection.
-However, the response of anemia-related symptoms in MF patients has been limited. - Glucocorticoids Also, known as "steroids," these drugs are used to treat various conditions.
-They are used in MF patients to treat significant anemia.
-A number of side effects may occur when using glucocorticoids but are usually manageable with short term use. - Bisphosphonates These drugs are used to prevent bone loss in cancer patients, and may relieve bone pain, as well as increase blood counts in MF patients.
+It is given by injection into the muscle or under the skin.
+However, the response of anemia-related symptoms in MF patients has been limited. - Glucocorticoids Also known as "steroids," these drugs are used in MF patients to treat significant anemia.
+They may cause a number of side effects but are usually manageable with short-term use. - Bisphosphonates These drugs are used to prevent bone loss in cancer patients.
+They may relieve bone pain and increase blood counts in MF patients.
 These drugs are given intravenously.
-Short term use may cause upset stomach. - Anagrelide hydrochloride This drug, given orally, may be used in MF patients who have an extremely high platelet count, especially following a splenectomy.
-Headache, diarrhea, weakness, nausea and dizziness may occur.
+Short-term use may cause upset stomach. - Anagrelide hydrochloride This drug, given orally, may be used in MF patients who have an extremely high platelet count, especially following removal of the spleen.
+It may cause headache, diarrhea, weakness, nausea, and dizziness.